Flying Gang: History

-The era of piracy in the Bahamas began in 1696, when the privateer Henry Avery brought his ship, the Fancy, loaded with loot from plundering Indian trade ships into Nassau harbour.
-Avery bribed the governor Nicholas Trott with gold and silver, and with the Fancy itself, still loaded with 50 tons of elephant tusks and 100 barrels of gunpowder.
+The era of piracy in the Bahamas escalated in 1696, when the privateer Henry Every brought his ship, the Fancy, loaded with loot from plundering Indian trade ships into Nassau harbour.
+Every bribed the governor Nicholas Trott with gold and silver, and with the Fancy itself, still loaded with 50 tons of elephant tusks and 100 barrels of gunpowder.
 This established Nassau as a base where pirates could operate safely, although various governors regularly made a show of suppressing piracy.
-Although the governors were still legally in charge, the pirates became increasingly powerful.
+While the governors were still legally in charge, the pirates became increasingly powerful.

-The era of true pirate control occurred when a combined Franco-Spanish fleet attacked Nassau in 1703 and again in 1706; the island was effectively abandoned by many of its settlers and left without any English government presence.
-Nassau was then taken over by English privateers, who became completely lawless pirates over time.
-The pirates attacked French and Spanish ships, while the French and Spanish forces burned Nassau several more times.
-Pirates established themselves in Nassau, and essentially established their own republic with its own governors.
+In 1703 a combined Franco-Spanish fleet attacked Nassau, and again in 1706; the island was effectively abandoned by many of its settlers and left without any English government presence.
+Nassau was eventually taken over by English privateers, who became completely lawless pirates over time, attacking French and Spanish ships.
+Pirates established themselves in Nassau, effectively creating their own republic with its own governors.
 By 1713, the War of the Spanish Succession was over, but many British privateers were slow to get the news, or reluctant to accept it, and so slipped into piracy.
-This led to large numbers of unemployed privateers making their way to New Providence to join the republic and swell its numbers.
+This led to large numbers of unemployed privateers making their way to New Providence, swelling its numbers.
+1713 saw the first outright piracy using Nassau (New Providence) as a base, when John Cockram raided off Florida.
 The republic was dominated by two famous pirates who were bitter rivals – Benjamin Hornigold and Henry Jennings.
-Despite their rivalries, the pirates formed themselves into the Flying Gang and quickly became infamous for their exploits.
+Despite their rivalries, the pirates formed themselves into the Flying Gang around 1715 and quickly became infamous for their exploits.
 The Governor of Bermuda stated that there were over 1,000 pirates in Nassau at that time and that they outnumbered the mere hundred inhabitants in the town.
-Blackbeard was later voted by the pirates of Nassau to be their magistrate, to be in command of their republic and enforce law and order as he saw fit.

 Pirate Thomas Barrow declared "that he is Governor of Providence and will make it a second Madagascar, and expects 5 or 600 men more from Jamaica sloops to join in the settling of Providence, and to make war on the French and Spaniards, but for the English, they don't intend to meddle with them, unless they are first attack'd by them."
 The amount of havoc caused by the pirates led to an outcry for their destruction, and finally King George I appointed Woodes Rogers as royal governor of the Bahamas to bring the piracy to an end, and offered a pardon to all pirates who turned themselves in.